 currentUser from the FormplayerFrontEnd’s channel (see below for more on channels).

-The users code also deals with the Login As workflow.
-Login As is often desribed as “restore as” in the code: the user has a
+The users code also deals with the Log In As workflow.
+Log In As is often described as “restore as” in the code: the user has a

 RestoreAsBanner is the yellow banner up top that shows who you’re logged in as, and the

-RestoreAsView is the Login As screen.
-The current Login As user is stored in a cookie so that users do not need to re-Login-As often.
+RestoreAsView is the Log In As screen.
+The current Log In As user is stored in a cookie so that users do not need to repeat the workflow often.

 These are incomplete forms - the same incomplete forms workflow that happens on mobile, but on web apps, incomplete forms are created automatically instead of at the user’s request.
 When a user is in form entry, web apps creates an incomplete form in the background and stores the current answers frequently so they can be accessed if the user closes their browser window, etc. These expire after a few days, maybe a week, exact lifespan might be configurable by a project setting.
 They’re accessible from the web apps home screen.